 HOCl vs Bleach

-Both HOCl and bleach are highly effective at killing pathogens.
-Their chemical makeup is very similar: hypochlorous acid versus sodium hypochlorite (NaOCl).
+Both HOCl and bleach are highly effective at killing pathogens, but their chemical makeup is very different: hypochlorous (HOCl) versus sodium hypochlorite (NaOCl) [aka – chlorine bleach].

 But the tiny atomic differences between the two chemical compounds make a world of difference.
 Bleach has toxic effects not found in HOCl solutions.